Kimberlyn Leary From Insights to Actions – Strategies for Care Transformation (TIPS 2017)

 This talk was part of the 2017 Technology in Psychiatry Summit, sponsored by the McLean Institute for Technology in Psychiatry on November 6-7, 2017, at the JB Martin Conference Center, Harvard Medical School.
 Part of panel From Insights to Actions: Strategies for Care Transformation.

 Kimberlyn Leary, PhD, MPA, is an associate professor of health policy and management, and program director of Enabling Change at the Harvard T.H.
-Chan School DrPH Program, an associate professor of psychology in the Department of Psychiatry at Harvard Medical School, consultant the Center of Excellence in Women’s Mental Health at McLean Hospital, a faculty affiliate at the Program on Negotiation at Harvard Law School, and senior advisor to the CEO at the National Math and Science Initiative.
+Chan School DrPH Program, an associate professor of psychology in the Department of Psychiatry at Harvard Medical School, consultant the Division of Women’s Mental Health at McLean Hospital, a faculty affiliate at the Program on Negotiation at Harvard Law School, and senior advisor to the CEO at the National Math and Science Initiative.

 Please visit mclean.org/itp to learn more about the McLean Institute for Technology in Psychiatry.